aurelius-in/test/aiQ&A.md

 In summary, employing systematic methods like nested models, forward/backward selection, and regularization techniques for feature selection will help us build a more accurate, generalizable, and reliable model.
 This approach is especially crucial as we integrate more complex and diverse data sources, ensuring that our model remains effective and robust in real-world applications.

-##### Q11.
-Regarding the handling zeros and NAN, instead of replacing with the median, why don’t you just replace with something like ‘missing’ for categorical data and apply imputation techniques (e.g., unsupervised random-forest imputation, MICE) for numerical data.
-Also if the missing data percentage of a column is really high (say, >60%), it wouldn’t make sense to use these columns at all as imputation, whether it is the median value or a fancier method, as it could introduce more bias unless the PM team specifically requests to include such columns.

-##### Handling Zeros and NANs
+### Handling Zeros and NANs - Detailed Scientific Explanation

-#### ** Recommendation on handling missing data. **
+**Q:** Recommendation on handling missing data.

-Effectively handling missing data (zeros and NANs) is a fundamental aspect of preparing a dataset for analysis, especially in complex datasets like healthcare claims.
+**A:** Effectively handling missing data (zeros and NANs) is a fundamental aspect of preparing a dataset for analysis, especially in complex datasets like healthcare claims.
 Inadequate handling of missing data can lead to biased estimates and misleading conclusions.
 Here’s a detailed scientific explanation of our approach to handling missing data:

 1. **Differentiating Types of Missing Data:**
    - **Missing Completely at Random (MCAR):** Where the probability of being missing is the same for all observations.
 If data are MCAR, the data missing does not introduce bias into the results.